Best Solar Companies in New Mexico

 You can also lease a system with little upfront cost, but you aren't eligible for the ITC.

-Average solar installation cost by system size in New Mexico
+Average solar panel costs by system size in New Mexico

 How can I pay for solar panel installation?

-New Mexico also has legalized power purchase agreements (unlike many other states).
+New Mexico also has legalized power purchase agreements.
 PPAs work very similarly to leases.
-The biggest downside to both is that you’ll be disqualified from many of the best financial incentives, like the 30% federal solar tax credit.
-It also might make your house harder to sell, since a new buyer will have to take over the lease agreement.
+The biggest downside to both is that it might make your house harder to sell, since a new buyer will have to take over the agreement.

 » SOLAR PANELS: Lease vs. buy